ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/2nd Level/Induce Acid Reflux.md

 - **Duration**:
 	- Concentration, up to 5 turns
 - **Effects**:
-	- You increase the PH of a target's stomach acids, inducing extreme acid reflux.
-The target must make a Constitution saving throw to steel themselves from the acids.
+	- *You increase the PH of a target's stomach acids, inducing extreme acid reflux.*
+	- Target creature must make a Constitution saving throw to steel themselves from the acids.
-		- Upon a failure, they are afflicted and suffer the following:
+		- Upon a failure, they are afflicted.
+		- On a success, nothing happens and the psycast ends.
+	- Creatures afflicted by this psycast suffer the following effects:
 		- They cannot concentrate on psycasts.
 		- They gain disadvantage on all ability checks and rolls to hit.
 		- At the beginning of each of their subsequent turns they must make another Constitution saving throw.
 			- On a failure, they remain afflicted.
-				- On a success, the psycast ends.
+			- On a success, they are no longer afflicted.
-		- On a success, nothing happens and the psycast ends.
+	- If no creature is afflicted, this psycast ends.
 	- Creatures with a [[Stomach]] with an efficiency greater than 110% are unaffected by this psycast.
 - **Upcasting**:
 	- You cannot upcast this psycast.